 1. Singapore Saving Bonds (SSBs)

 SSBs, similar to T-bills, are a type of government-backed bonds that possess the highest credit rating of AAA.
-The rating indicates our country’s high level of financial creditworthiness, ensuring you will receive your money with minimal default risk.
+The rating shows our country’s high-level of financial creditworthiness, ensuring you will receive your money with minimal default risk.
 Apart from Singapore, only 11 countries hold an AAA rating, including Canada and Switzerland.

 2. Fixed deposits